Khhs167/LibBPF/README.md

 # LibBPF
-A very basic single-header format for packing resources into a single file.
+A very basic single-header C/C++ library for packing resources into a single file.
 The library is not the most optimized but it is works for it's purpose.

 ## Usage